ivanzakharov/docs/development-guidelines/tables.md

   - Run Job to fill all existing data
   - Deploy field as mandatory

-- It is prohibited to add mandatory field into standard tables.
+- It is prohibited to add mandatory fields into standard tables.
 If needed, you should follow these steps:
   - Add field (to table-extention)
-  - Add check for field validation on validateWrite() with mandatory .
+  - Add check for field validation on validateWrite() with mandatory switch, enabling additional validation.

 Examples: